University Royal Naval Unit East Scotland: Relocation to Edinburgh

-Debunked Sexual Assault Allegations
+Sexual Assault Allegations

 In November 2020, allegations emerged that the then Commanding Officer of HMS Archer, Lt.
 Rhys Christie, had raped a teenage Officer Cadet twice, after nights out in Eyemouth, Berwickshire and Ramsgate, Kent.
 Lt.
 Christie admitted to sleeping with the cadet, however denied that he had raped her, maintaining that she was sober enough to consent on both occasions.
 He was accused of 5 counts of rape.

 It was claimed that the unnamed Officer Cadet was so drunk that she threw up at the pub, before being taken back to Lt.
 Christie's hotel room where he slept with her, despite Christie's colleagues' wishes for her to return to the ship "for her own safety".
 Christie claimed that she "gave [him] no indication [that] the sex was not welcome" and that "she was smiling [and] there was positive body language".
 He admits that he abused his power, due to the disparity in rank and age and that "[he] knew that it was the wrong thing to do".

 After a three-day trial in February 2021, held in Bulford Military Court, Christie was cleared of all charges of rape, with it later being revealed that the accusation of rape had been made because the Officer Cadet had felt "embarrassed" when people later found out about their relationship.
 Christie was told that he had “fundamentally failed” in his duty of care, and may not be fit to continue with his career in the Royal Navy.
 Christie remained in the Royal Navy for another year, leaving in January 2022.

-It is for this reason that Training Officers and Staff of the unit are not allowed to drink excesively with Officer Cadets, and must remain below 0.08% BAC (English legal driving limit) when in the company of Officer Cadets.
+It is for this reason that Training Officers and Staff of the unit are not allowed to drink excessively with Officer Cadets, and must remain below 0.08% BAC (English legal driving limit) when in the company of Officer Cadets.
 Exceptions are only made for special events such as Trafalgar Night.